zaehk/VIP_demo/README.md

 ## Unit Testing & Snapshot Testing

-Unit testing and snapshot testing was implemented to test the three main scenes on the app (movie search, movie detail and home).
+Unit testing and snapshot testing were implemented to test the three main scenes on the app (movie search, movie detail and home).